 Some men wear the same cologne for years—decades, even—and others swap their scent depending on their mood or the occasion.
-Whether you're a shopping for a new scent to wear on the big day or a buying a special gift, searching for a fragrance can be dizzying (and we mean that both literally and figuratively).
-Smelling one after another at a perfume counter can get tricky, and it's even more seemingly impossible when you're ordering online.
+Whether you're shopping for a new scent to wear on the big day or buying a special gift, searching for a fragrance can be dizzying (and we mean that both literally and figuratively).

 Read on for the best colognes for men.